Most interesting landmarks of Auckland Islands

 Described landmarks of Auckland Islands

 The remote Auckland Islands are seldom visited by tourists – tourist trips here are very expensive, islands are comparatively little known.
-Number of visitors is restricted by the nature conservation rules and most visitors see just Enderby Island.
+The number of visitors is restricted by the nature conservation rules and most visitors see just Enderby Island.

 Auckland Island is a godforsaken place in the middle of the Southern Ocean, 285 miles south of New Zealand.
 With year-round freezing rain and howling winds, it is one of the most forbidding places in the world.
 To be shipwrecked there means almost certain death…